oblivioncth/Stexatlaser/README.md

 ## Klei TEX Format
 When creating this tool I couldn't find any documentation on the Klei TEX format and had to use other existing tools' code as reference.
-I have provided by interpretation here for convivence:
+I have provided my interpretation here for convivence:

     KTEX FORMAT
     ============